msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

-# WarcraftLogs Restoration Druid Data Scraper v1.03
+# WarcraftLogs TBC Restoration Druid Data Scraper v1.03

 This repository scrapes encounter data from WarcraftLogs which can be used in a data analysis.
 Currently scrapes:
 &emsp; • Character name, server, region